Why me? How many times have you asked this question in your life? Have you asked it a lot, just a few times or maybe never?

 Still, as I said, my diagnosis day wasn’t when I asked why me?

-I didn’t ask on the day I learned I was BRCA2 positive either.
+I didn’t ask on the day I learned I am BRCA2 positive either.
 After learning my mother was BRCA2 positive, I knew my chances were 50/50.
 I pretty much expected to learn my genes were “tainted.”
 They were.

 So when did I ask why me?